opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

 Running OpenCV Samples
 ----------------------

 At this point you should be able to build and run the samples.
-Keep in mind, that ``face-detection``, ``Tutorial 3`` and ``Tutorial 4`` include some native code and require Android NDK and CDT plugin for Eclipse to build working applications.
-If you haven't installed these tools see the corresponding section of :ref:`Android_Dev_Intro`.
+Keep in mind, that ``face-detection``, ``Tutorial 3`, ``Tutorial 4`` and ``Tutorial 5`` include some native code and require Android NDK and CDT plugin for Eclipse to build working applications.
+If you haven't installed these tools, see the corresponding section of :ref:`Android_Dev_Intro`.

-Also, please consider that ``Tutorial 0`` and ``Tutorial 1`` samples use Java Camera API that definitelly accessible on emulator from the Android SDK.
+.. warning:: Please consider that ``Tutorial 1`` samples use Java Camera API, which is accessible
-Other samples use OpenCV Native Camera which may not work with emulator.
+             with an AVD.
+Other samples use OpenCV Native Camera which **may not work** with an emulator.

 .. note:: Recent *Android SDK tools, revision 19+* can run ARM v7a OS images but they available not
           for all Android versions.